lmarsaglia/sar-trawl-med/README.md

 In this repository all analyses and data to generate all results of Marsaglia et al. 2024 can be accessed.

-The overall reccomendation is to open the `r` project file in order to have the different folders and notebooks to "speak" across them.
+An important advise is to open the `r` project file in order to have the different folders and notebooks to "speak" across them.

 A description of each folder is the following: